cs-ed/impacts-afrewin/README.md

 Describe your course including the name, description, and grade level.
 Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course.

-AP Computer Science Principles is a course tauhgt at Golden Valley High School.
+AP Computer Science Principles is a course taught at Golden Valley High School.
 It provides an overview of computer science.
 The course's framework divides the curriculum into five big ideas.
 They are:
 * Creative Development
 * Data
 * Algorithms and Programming